Advanced Placement Psychology with Mr. Duez

 Essential Questions:

-- How does Piaget explain development in children?
+- Compare Social and Cognitive Theories of Development.- How does Piaget explain development in children?

 - What do critics of Piaget point to as evidence of his theory having limitations?